MrMM7/MrMM7/README.md

 - **Python** – my programming language of choice
 - **FastAPI** – for building slick APIs
-- **PyTorch** - awesome package that does the heavy math for you!

 ---

 ### 🧠 My Knowledge

 - Intermediate Python
-- AI / Machine Learning Practitioner
 - Git & Github

 ---